A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Definitions

 \section{Definitions}

 \emph{Normal alkanes}, also known as normal paraffins, are straight carbon-chain molecules saturated with hydrogen atoms such that no branches or double-bonds exist.
 The different alkanes are denoted by $CN$, where $N$ indicates the number of carbon atoms in the chain, the \emph{carbon-number}.
 It is common to add the prefix \emph{n} to identify straight-chain alkanes.
 In this paper, however, the \emph{n} prefix is left out.
 The number of hydrogen atoms in the alkane molecule is given by $2\left(N+1\right)$, and the \emph{molar mass} of an alkane is given by $ M(N)=\left(14.026N+2.016\right)\nicefrac{g}{mol} $.
 A \emph{binary system} is a mixture consisting of two alkane species, only.
 The \emph{solute} refers to the heavier of the two alkane species, and the \emph{solvent} refers to the lighter.
-The \emph{solubility} is defined as the maximum amount of solute that can be dissolved in the solvent, at a specified temperature.
+The \emph{solubility} (saturation mol-fraction) is defined as the maximum amount of solute that can be dissolved in a specific quantity of solvent, at a specified temperature.
+The current study is limited to solid-liquid phase equilibrium.
 A \emph{data-point} is a measured solubility-temperature pair.
-The complete set of data-points, from all the litterature references, for a specific binary system, will be referred to as a \emph{data-set}.
+The complete set of data-points, from all the literature references, for a specific binary system, will be referred to as a \emph{data-set}.

 \emph{Experimental parameters} may vary between different experiments, e.g. the system temperature, the solvent or solute properties, or a function of these.
 The \emph{model parameters} for a specific model, however, are constant.
-For a set of $I$ experimental solubilities expressed as a column vector, $\mathbf y$, a linear model in $J$ model parameters, can be expressed as $ \mathbf Y = \mathbf X\boldsymbol\beta~, $ where $\mathbf{Y}$ is the column vector of $I$ calculated approximate data, and the experimental and model parameters are represented by the $I\times J$ matrix $ \mathbf X $, where $X_{i,1}\equiv1~\forall~ i$, and the column vector $ \boldsymbol\beta $~, respectively.
+For a set of $I$ experimental solubilities expressed as a column vector, $\mathbf y$, a linear model in $J$ model parameters, can be expressed as $ \mathbf Y = \mathbf X\boldsymbol\beta~, $ where $\mathbf{Y}$ is the column vector of $I$ calculated approximate data, and the experimental and model parameters are represented by the $I\times J$ matrix $\mathbf X$, where $X_{i,1}\equiv1~\forall~ i$, and the column vector $\boldsymbol\beta$~, respectively.
 It is required that the number of model parameters exceeds the number of experimental parameters by one.